seansfkelley/react-layered-chart/README.md

 Please [file an issue on Github](https://github.com/palantir/react-layered-chart/issues) for any issues that aren't covered here.

-### The chart is slowly but unstoppably increasing in height.
+### The chart is invisible, zero-height or unstoppably increasing in height.

 This likely happens because you've forgotten to include react-layered-chart's stylesheet, which sets some default sizes to prevent this issue.
 See the [caveat about physical chart size](#physical-chart-size) for an explanation of why this happens.